 You can refer to the Size in Positions widget to see how many contracts you have open.

 The simplest way to close your position is using the Close Position column in the Positions widget.
 With this method, you don't have to worry about making sure you're placing the order on the right contract, in the right direction, or for the right amount as the system does all that for you.

 Another way you can close your position is through the Place Order widget on the left-hand side of the Trade page.
-With this route, you have far more details you can set for your order.
-For a breakdown of this widget, take a look at Place order widget article.
+With this route, you have far more instructions you can set for your order.
+For a breakdown of this widget, take a look at the Place order widget article.

 - Make sure the correct contract is selected